DataDog/dd-agent/runbooks/sectigo-root-ca-rotation-2025/README.md

 ## Why This Matters

 Agent v5 uses an embedded certificate bundle for SSL/TLS verification.
-When Datadog's SSL certificates are updated to use newer certificate authorities, older Agent v5 installations may not recognize these certificates, causing the agent to lose connectivity with Datadog.
+When Datadog's SSL certificates are updated to use newer certificate authorities, older Agent v5 installations may not recognize these certificates, causing the Agent to lose connectivity with Datadog.

 ## Solution